- Sweep me off my feet

 The album cover is based off of an antique Dutch cookbook: Calvé-Delft's Winterboekje, published all the way back roughly 1940.
 The album itself is long, around 70 minutes with 20 tracks, spanning a diverse array of sound.

 With cutting and emotional lyricism and innovative songwriting, The Glow Pt.
 2 was acclaimed upon release and is still raved over to this day, while also proving to be hugely influential since.
 Many have noted that The Glow Pt.
 2's impact has had a similar effect to The Velvet Underground & Nico's impact; much like how the latter had lead many to believe that even the most basic of songwriting can bring critical favour, the former has since seen many budding musicians recording acoustic songs with low-end equipment in similar hopes.
 The Microphones would have one last release, Mount Eerie in 2003, before Phil began the new project of...
 Mount Eerie.
+However, it wasn't until 2020 that the Microphones name was revived.

 - "I Want Wind to Blow" (5:32)